anytizer/backend.php/future.md

 # Future Enhancement

+Planned changes are:

+  * Separation of class files
+  * Using namespaces
+  * Individual test units
+  * Making composer-installable modules
+  * Separation of third party frameworks
+  * Use of AngularJS
+  * Upgrade to PHP-7 only version
   * Use AngularJS or latest version of Angular
   * Manage bulk operations via Ajax/JSON
   * Make it an API Based application
   * Composer installable modules
   * Completely remove third party applications (installed on demand)
- * Prvoice scss
+  * Prvoide full scss
+    - For application itself
+	- For any subdomains generated underneath

 ## Regarding test scripts